rmoragues/MDWProject/DataFlowDiagramDictionary.md

 Data Flows:

-  File -
+  File - a container holding code

-  Package -
+  Package - a container holding multiple files

-  Package Query -
+  Package Query - a request for information corresponding to particular package

-  CPE Information -
+  CPE Information - risk information from the NIST database corresponding to particular code

   CPE File -